How can I let my participants communicate with me during the webinar?

 There are three main methods to manage and enable webinar interaction.

-By default, webinars begin in Listen only mode, meaning that all attendees are muted, and you cannot grant audio privileges to participants.
+By default, webinars begin in Webinar mode, meaning that all attendees are muted, and you cannot grant audio privileges to participants.
 This is how most webinars work: you present and attendees listen.

-Alternatively, you can run the webinar in Discussion mode for up to 25 attendees.
+Alternatively, you can run the webinar in Meeting mode for up to 25 attendees.
 In this mode, all attendees are unmuted, and everyone can speak and hear each other.
-Attendees will be able to use their computer microphone to communicate with you and other participants.
+Attendees will be able to use their computer microphones to communicate with you and other participants.
 You can withdraw their voice privileges at any time during the webinar.
 10 people will be able to simultaneously stream video in this mode.

 By default, webinars begin with open chat.
 Attendees can post comments that all participants can view.
 To avoid message flooding and keep chat on-topic, you can switch to moderated chat at any time.